 A score exception will be allowed to optimized the treatment received and to be transplanted during the first 6 months.

-LIVER TRANSPLANT AND FOLLOW UP
+LIVER TRANSPLANT AND FOLLOW-UP

-Regarding liver transplant technique, hepatic artery should be avoided for arterial reconstruction using the splenic artery or an iliac conduit.
+Regarding liver transplant technique, the hepatic artery should be avoided for arterial reconstruction using the splenic artery or an iliac conduit.

-Biomarker analyses in the explant specimen will be performed.
+NGS analyses in the explant specimen will be performed.

 Study Type